rockfordlhotka/Cloud-Native-HOL/src/Lab04/readme.md

    1. Type `kubectl get pods` to list running instances
    1. Type `kubectl get services` to list exposed services

-At this point you should have an instance of RabbitMQ running in minikube.
+At this point you should have an instance of RabbitMQ running in Kubernetes.
 The output from `kubectl get services` should be something like this:

 ```text
 $ kubectl get services